Once people are past middle age, they’re old. That’s how life progresses: You’re young, you’re middle-aged, then you’re old.

 At 77, John Glenn became the oldest person to go into space in the Space Shuttle, 36 years after being the first US astronaut to orbit the earth aged just 41!

 At 93, P.G.
 Wodehouse worked on his 97th novel, was knighted and died.

 And at 100, Bo Gilbert shattered age barriers when she modeled for Vogue’s centennial issue.
 The photoshoot marked her first time modeling professionally (she spent the bulk of her working years at a Birmingham cardboard box factory), but fashion has always been an important part of her life.
 Bo, who never ventures out of her home without heels and makeup, told Vogue, “I dress for myself, I never dress up for boys.”

 So why do we mention these amazing achievements by people for whom age is just a number?

-Simples, Connevans will be 60 later this year - we are still forging ahead, embracing new technology, amongst many things, our staff have 49" screens and our building has solar panels!
+Simples, Connevans is celebrating being 60 (nearly 61!) we were founded in November 1961 - we are still forging ahead, embracing new technology, amongst many things, our staff have 49" screens and our building has solar panels!

 We still continue to design and manufacture in the UK, new & innovative products - just one example is the Lion, a unique device to detect a working Induction Loop

-Connevans has changed considerably in the last 14 months with many of our staff working part time from home (including a garage) and part time at Bridge House, some doing different jobs, but our core values remain the same - excellent service & excellent products
+Connevans has changed considerably in the last couple of years with many of our staff working part-time from home (including a garage!) and part-time at Bridge House, some doing different jobs, but our core values remain the same - excellent service & excellent products

 Photo by Anna Hecker / Unsplash